-- Teachers monitor students closely in the autumn term of Year 12, gather evidence from initial assessments and feedback concerns and evidence to the SENCo/Access Arrangements Coordinator during the autumn and spring terms.
+- 38 Teachers monitor students closely in the autumn term of Year 12, gather evidence from initial assessments and then feedback concerns to the SENCo/Access Arrangements Coordinator during the autumn and spring terms.
 Trial Access Arrangements are put in place for the mock examinations in January of Year 12.
-Teachers give feedback from the mocks to the SENCo/Access Arrangements Coordinator (did students use them?
-Were they effective?).
-The mock examinations also provide a final chance to recognise any other students who have not been identified or who haven't declared a difficulty with examinations. - Occasionally students can slip through the net, be undiagnosed or struggle with the transition to A level.
-However, Year 12 exams provide a final opportunity to identify any difficulties a student may have. - The deadline for sixth form Access Arrangements requests is the end of June of Year 12, as long as a body of evidence has been collected by teachers in advance of this.
-Year 13 is too late to make requests for Access Arrangements as no history of need or provision is in place.
+Teachers give feedback from the mocks to the SENCo/Access Arrangements Coordinator.
+(Did students use them?
+Were they effective?)
+The mock examinations also provide a final chance to recognise any other students who have not been identified or who haven't declared a difficulty with examinations. - 39 Occasionally students can slip through the net, be undiagnosed or struggle with the transition to A level.
+However, Year 12 exams provide an excellent opportunity to identify any difficulties a student may have. - 40 The deadline for sixth form Access Arrangements requests is October of Year 13, in order to ensure that there is sufficient time to make all the AA arrangements for all years, including the additional Y13s.
+This is also to ensure that the arrangement put in place is the candidate's normal way of working (JCQ 2024-25 4.2.5 p26) and that the candidate has had appropriate opportunities to practise using the AA before their first exam.
+(JCQ 2024-25 4.2.7 p26)